From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 If you swim, continue to do so.
 Swimming is an excellent form of exercise.
 The water supports your weight while you tone and strengthen many different muscles.
 Scuba diving is not advised.

-Golf and bowling are good forms of recreation.
+Golf is a good form of recreation.
 Be sure to adjust your movements because your belly is enlarged.
 Also, watch your balance.

 Snow skiing, water skiing and surfing